University campus in Maine

 Key Programs & Amounts

 Beyond state and federal grants, Maine's public universities and community colleges often offer institutional scholarships and merit-based aid packages that can significantly reduce net costs.
-Private institutions like Colby College and Bowdoin College, while carrying higher sticker prices, typically offer robust financial aid packages to admitted students.
+Private institutions like Colby College and Bowdoin College, while carrying higher sticker prices, offer strong financial aid packages to admitted students.
 Prospective Computer Science majors should explore scholarship opportunities through the College Scorecard, which provides detailed financial aid data by institution.
 Additionally, reviewing resources on StudentAid.gov can help students understand loan options and repayment plans specific to Computer Science graduates.
 Those interested in more affordable options should explore programs at University of Maine at Augusta, which combines low tuition with financial aid accessibility.

-Calculate Your Computer Science Degree ROI in Maine
+Computer Science Degree ROI Calculator, Maine

 Use our interactive ROI calculator to estimate your return on investment for a computer science degree in Maine.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.